 Brown-noser.
 Bootlicker.
 Butt kisser.
-It goes by many names, but sucking up is a national epidemic.
+It goes by many names, but sucking up is a national workplace pastime.

-While a little brown-nosing in the workplace seems harmless enough, a coworker’s constant need to impress and be the top dog around the office can quickly lead to a toxic environment.
+While a little brown-nosing in the workplace seems harmless enough, a coworker’s constant need to impress the higher-ups and be the top dog around the office can quickly lead to a toxic work environment.

 From spotting brown-nosers to knowing how to politely shut them down, here’s everything you need to know about dealing with the office suck-up.

 Let’s go somewhere that you didn’t think an article on brown-nosing would take you: 14th-century Italy.
-In Dante Alighieri’s renowned 14th-century epic poem Divine Comedy, Dante takes a journey through the nine rings of Hell, getting his own personal tour of how sinners are tortured.
+In Dante Alighieri’s renowned 14th-century epic poem Divine Comedy, the poet takes a journey through the nine rings of Hell, getting his own personal tour of how sinners are tortured.
 And where does Dante find the flatterers in this story?
 In the eighth circle, drowning in excrement...obviously.
-It’s a gross image, but visceral enough to stick—and for iterations to continue in modern culture.
+It’s a gross image, but visceral enough to stick—and for this usage to continue in modern culture.

 Brown-nosing is in

-Brown-nosing is so wide-spread, that psychologists have even hypothesized that we could be in a “Golden Age of Brown-Nosing.”
+Brown-nosing is so widespread, psychologists have even hypothesized that we could be in a “Golden Age of Brown-Nosing.”

 Read more: What to Say When You See Nepotism at Work